-While our net sales and costs are denominated primarily in U.S. Dollars, net sales, costs, assets and liabilities are generated in other currencies including Japanese Yen, Euro, Chinese Yuan Renminbi and Indian Rupee.
+While our net sales and costs are denominated primarily in U.S. Dollars, net sales, costs, assets and liabilities are generated in other currencies including the Japanese Yen, Euro, Chinese Yuan Renminbi and Indian Rupee.
 The expansion of our business outside North America may further increase the risk that cash flows resulting from these activities may be adversely affected by changes in currency exchange rates.
-As of September 30, 2011, we hold hedging contracts in the Euro, Canadian Dollar and Indian Rupee, which are intended to hedge either known or forecasted cash flow payments denominated in such currencies.
+As of March 31, 2011, we hold hedging contracts in the Japanese Yen and Euro, which are intended to hedge either known or forecasted cash flow payments denominated in such currencies.
 We do not intend to hold financial instruments for trading or speculative purposes.

-Assuming current levels of foreign currency transactions, a 10% increase or decrease in the Japanese Yen, Euro, Chinese Yuan Renminbi, Canadian Dollar and Indian Rupee would correspondingly change our earnings by an estimated \$4 million per year, respectively.
+Assuming current levels of foreign currency transactions, a 10% increase or decrease in the Japanese Yen and Euro would correspondingly change our earnings by approximately \$2 million and \$1 million per year, respectively.
 This includes the partial offset of our hedging contracts described above.
 All other exposure to foreign currencies is considered immaterial.